 Sciatica is triggered when something -- usually a herniated disk but sometimes a bone spur – puts pressure on your sciatic nerve, which runs from your lower back down to your legs and feet.
 This can happen with an injury or just with the wear and tear of aging.

 Mild sciatica usually responds well to do-it-yourself treatment, like over-the-counter medicines and hot and cold packs.
 But if your back pain lasts for more than a week or gets worse, it’s time to call the doctor.
 If you have pain that comes on suddenly, is caused by an injury, or makes you lose control of your bladder or bowels, these are emergencies and you should call your doctor immediately.

 The first thing your doctor probably will do is ask questions about your back pain: Do you have numbness or weakness in your legs?
 Do certain positions help your discomfort?
 Has the pain kept you from doing any activities?
 Have any home remedies eased your pain at all?

-Next he’ll want to give you a physical exam to try to figure out which nerve is causing your problem.
-He may have you do some exercises to see if they make your pain worse, such as rising from a squat, walking on your toes and heels, and raising one leg while lying on your back.
+Next they’ll want to give you a physical exam to try to figure out which nerve is causing your problem.
+They may have you do some exercises to see if they make your pain worse, such as rising from a squat, walking on your toes and heels, and raising one leg while lying on your back.

 If your doctor diagnoses you with sciatica, the good news is that most cases clear up in a few weeks without surgery.
 If over-the-counter drugs haven’t made a dent in your pain, your doctor probably will prescribe anti-inflammatories or muscle relaxants.
 You might also need to do physical therapy or get steroid injections to help relieve your discomfort.
-The conversation about surgery will start only after you’ve tried everything else.
+Acupuncture and treatment by a chiropractor are alternative treatments that also may be helpful.
+The conversation about surgery will start only after you’ve first tried non-surgical treatments.